Skip to main content

 Episode 3

-US policy influences the global economic landscape like almost no other factor.
-For businesses worldwide – and particularly for the European economy – decisions made in Washington have a direct impact on trade, investment and international cooperation.
+US policy shapes the global economic environment like hardly any other factor.
+For companies worldwide—and especially for the European economy—decisions made in Washington have a direct impact on trade, investment, and international cooperation.

-In this episode of our podcast series “Meet the Geopolitical Insiders”, Dr Benedikt Herles, Co-Lead of the Geopolitics & Defence Centre of Excellence at KPMG, welcomes US foreign policy expert Peter Rough, Senior Fellow and Director of the Centre on Europe and Eurasia at the Hudson Institute.
-The discussion focuses on the strategic logic behind US foreign and economic policy under President Donald Trump, the political dynamics within the Republican Party, and the question of which developments German and European companies should keep a close eye on in the coming years.
+In this episode of our podcast series “Meet the Geopolitical Insiders,” Dr. Benedikt Herles, Co-Lead of the Geopolitics & Defence Competence Center at KPMG, welcomes U.S. foreign policy expert Peter Rough, Senior Fellow and Director of the Center on Europe and Eurasia at the Hudson Institute.
+The discussion explores the strategic logic of U.S. foreign and economic policy under President Donald Trump, the political dynamics within the Republican Party, and the developments that German and European companies should pay particularly close attention to in the coming years.

 Your contact